 Interest rate risk is the risk that the fair value or future cash flows of the Company's financial instruments will fluctuate because of changes in market interest rates.
-The Company has minimal interest rate risk as the cash and cash equivalents and loans to related company are placed on a short-term basis and the Company does not have any financial liabilities which are subject to variable interest payments at any time during the financial period, except for the lease liability as disclosed in Note 13 to the financial statements.
+The Company has minimal interest rate risk as the cash and cash equivalents and loans to related company are placed on a short-term basis and the Company does not have any financial liabilities which are subject to variable interest payments at any time during the financial period.